strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ::::
 :::::

-### Unified response format
+## Requests

-Whatever the query, the response is always an object with the following keys:
+No matter the request, the response is always an object with the following keys:

 - `data`: the response data itself, which could be:
   - a single entry, as an object with the following keys: